Chapter 5: Aggregate Demand and Its Related Concepts Class 12 Economics NCERT Solutions

 QuestionAnswer

-If MPC is 0.6, what will be the MPS?(b) 0.4
+If MPC is 0.6, MPS is?0.4

-If the saving function is S = -50 + 0.2Y, then the MPC is(b) 0.8
+If saving function S = -50 + 0.2Y, MPC?0.8

-What is the value of MPC when MPS = 0?(d) 1
+Value of MPC when MPS = 0?1

 Short Answer Type Questions